zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 NB!
-This scenario is not possible to implement since the current Zonemaster implementation for parsing hints file (Zonemaster::Engine::Util::parse_hints()) requires all an address record for every name server name (NS RDATA).
+This scenario is not possible to implement since the current Zonemaster implementation for parsing hints file (Zonemaster::Engine::Util::parse_hints()) requires an address record for every name server name (NS RDATA).

 [Consistency05]:                                                  ../../tests/Consistency-TP/consistency05.md